|

 lines, and once it turns lower we should see a change in market

 direction.
 You should also look to ADX for confirmation.
+This application

 is much the same as momentum, showing a change in the market sentiment.